Amiigzz1/llm-redteam-core/car-inventory/README.md

    npm install
    node index.js
    ```
-2. Open `client/index.html` in a browser and use the form to add cars.
+2. Open the HTML pages in the `client` folder (e.g. `index.html`, `showrooms.html`, etc.) in a browser and use the forms to add data.

-This is a starting point and can be extended to include authentication and separate dashboards for showrooms, traders, customers, companies, and admin users.
+Authentication or persistent storage can be added as a future enhancement.